Study shows regular exercise is linked to reduced insomnia - ExBulletin

 Björnsdóttir belongs to a sleep application that tracks your sleep and provides tips and resources for better sleep.
 The company did not fund this research, and her authors report no competing interests.

-Participants from nine European countries were surveyed about the frequency, intensity, and duration of physical activity, as well as insomnia symptoms, amount of sleep each night, and perceived daytime sleepiness.
+Participants from nine European countries were surveyed about the frequency, intensity, and duration of physical activity, as well as the frequency of physical activity. symptoms of insomniaamount of nightly sleep and perceived daytime sleepiness.

 People who were persistently active were 55% more likely to have regular sleep, sleeping between 6 and 9 hours a night, and people who were active for a sustained period of time were 55% more likely to have regular sleep, sleeping 6 to 9 hours a night After adjusting for age, they were 21% more likely to have regular sleep.
 The study looked at body mass index (BMI) and smoking history.